Adnnann/MERN-frontend-backend-recipes-app/README.md

 For server express is used and all server logic is stored in server folder.

 ## UI
-For UI Material UI (MUI) library is used.
+For UI react-bootstrap library is used.